Licensing network requirements - CLI and Plugin

-Diffblue Cover needs an active internet connection to authorise its use.
-It needs to connect to both a Diffblue server and a LicenceSpring server, these servers are accessed on port 443:
+Diffblue Cover needs an active internet connection to authorize its use *.
+It needs to connect to both a Diffblue server and a LicenseSpring server; these servers are accessed on port 443:

 To identify individual devices we transfer data about hardware components over this connection.
 Further details are available in the Privacy Notice.